Thephelpster/CI_PP3_BS/README.md

 11. [Acknowledgements](#acknowledgements)

 # Project Description
-This is the classic Battleship game that i have given a Star Trek feel to.
-Players can play as Starfleet as they try to attack Klingon ships.
+This is like the classic Battleship game with a Star Trek twist.
+Players can play as a Starfleet Captain as they defend against a Klingon attack.

 # Project Goals
-* Play a game of battleships against the computer.
+* Play a game of Battleships against the computer,
-* Use different sized board to change difficulty.
+* Use different sized boards to change the difficulty level,
 * Learn how to play Battleships.

 ## User Goals
-* To play as many games of Battleships as I want.
+* To play as many games of Battleships as I want,
 * To have a clear game space to see how the board looks.

 ## Site Owner Goals
-* For players to enjoy a game of battleships as many times as they want.
+* For players to enjoy a game of Battleships as many times as they want,
-* To leave the player witha good feeling after they've played the game.
+* To leave the player with a good feeling after they've played the game.

 # User Experience

 ## Target Audience
-* Battleship game fans.
+* Battleship game fans,
-* Star Trek fans.
+* Star Trek fans,
 * Anyone who wants a fun little game to play.

 ## User Requirements and Expectations